 How Supplied/Storage and Handling

 Ferriprox® (deferiprone) tablets are white to off-white, capsule-shaped tablets, film-coated, and have a functional score imprinted with “APO” score “500” on one side and are plain on the other.
-They are provided in a 100 count HDPE bottle with a child-resistant cap.
+They are provided in HDPE bottles.

 Patient Counseling Information